 SB 355 by Sen. Royce West directs the Department of Family and Protective Services to develop a strategic plan to leverage new opportunities to use federal funding to prevent child abuse and neglect and keep more children safely with their families in compliance with the Family First Prevention Services Act.

-SB 189 by Sen. Borris Miles would improve continuity of health care and reduce teen and unplanned pregnancy rates through smoother transitions between health programs.
+SB 189 by Sen. Borris Miles and HB 1879 by Rep. Sarah Davis would improve continuity of health care and reduce teen and unplanned pregnancy rates through smoother transitions between health programs.
 Young adults would be auto-enrolled into Healthy Texas Women (HTW) after they age-out of Children’s Medicaid and CHIP and are no longer eligible for those programs.
 Texas has the 4th highest teen birth rate in the nation and most teen births in Texas (77 percent) are to older teens (age 18-19).
 Automating enrollment into HTW would improve access to women’s preventive care and family planning.
 It would also save money: HHSC estimates that auto-enrollment would save $58.7 million in state general revenue between 2020 and 2025.
+[HB 1879 was filed after the original publication of this blog and subsequently added to this paragraph.]

 HB 342 by Rep. Philip Cortez would allow children to stay in Medicaid for a full year, like Texas does for children in CHIP insurance.
 Texas has the highest rate and number of uninsured children in the country — and the problem is getting worse.
 Having insurance continuously throughout the year means kids can get check-ups, therapies and treatment for health conditions, and build a relationship with a health provider to track growth and development.
 In 2014, Texas rolled back eligibility rules for Medicaid.
 Now Texas kids have 6-month continuous coverage followed by month-to-month coverage for the second six months of each year.
 With extra paperwork and income checks at months 5, 6, 7, and 8, the combined effect of this undue administrative burden can cause eligible children to lose their Medicaid coverage.